EpiQAL: Benchmarking Large Language Models in Epidemiological Question Answering and Reasoning: Related Work

 \section{Related Work}

 0.2em \textbf{Biomedical QA benchmarks.} Existing biomedical QA benchmarks vary in format, evidence source, and domain scope.
 Exam-style benchmarks such as MedQA and MedMCQA use single-answer multiple-choice questions to test broad medical knowledge \citep{jin2021disease, pmlr-v174-pal22a}.
 BioASQ provides expert-curated questions with summaries and exact answers grounded in biomedical literature \citep{BioASQQA}, while PubMedQA links questions to abstracts but adopts a constrained yes/no/maybe label space that limits expressiveness \citep{jin-etal-2019-pubmedqa}.
 Epidemic-focused benchmarks such as COVID-QA, CoQUAD, and EPIC-QA ground questions in pandemic-related evidence but are typically disease-specific and use extractive formats \citep{moller-etal-2020-covid, CoQUAD, epicqa}.
-In contrast, EpiQAL covers diverse epidemiological topics, supports multi-answer evaluation, and includes a masked-input setting for conclusion reconstruction.
+In contrast, EpiQAL covers diverse epidemiological topics, supports set-based evaluation accommodating both single- and multi-answer questions, and includes a masked-input setting for conclusion reconstruction.